cgrates/cgrates/docs/apicalls.rst

 		Prefixes []string
 	}

-Only the Id filed must be filled for get operation.
+Only the Id field must be set for get operation.

 Example
 	GetDestination(attr \*AttrDestination, reply \*AttrDestination)